Dr Oliver Schmidt

-Oliver lives in London, although frequently travelling to Berlin, his home town.
-Beyond his work at Storage Lab, he enjoys playing tennis in Hyde Park or discussing issues that really matter in the pub.
+Oliver lives in Berlin and London.
+Beyond his work at Storage Lab, he enjoys playing tennis, travelling to exotic places and discussing issues that really matter in the pub.

 Dr Iain Staffell